Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: The Idea in a Nutshell

 Here, ${\mathrm n}$ is the particle number density.
-The bounds that we will derive will be smaller than $ \mathrm{n} \hbar$ by constant numerical prefactors as well as factors of involving the number of particles that a given particle interacts with and the spatial dimensionality of the system.
-Empirically, ${\mathrm n} \hbar$ is indeed a lower bound on the viscosity of all liquids that were recently examined \cite{nnbk,KT,jing}.
-For, e.g., water at atmospheric pressure \cite{jing}, the minimal viscosity is $6.3 \times 10^{-5}$ Pascal $\times$ second whereas ${\mathrm n} \hbar= 3.5 \times 10^{-6}$ Pascal $\times$ second (and the bound of ${\mathrm n} h =2.2 \times 10^{-5}$ Pascal $\times$ second (i.e., sans the division by $(2 \pi)$) \cite{nnbk,jing} suggested by WKB type considerations \cite{nnbk}).
-For comparison, the viscosity of water at room temperature is $10^{-3}$ Pascal $\times$ second.
+In the current work, we will arrive at Eq. (\ref{etanhh}) multiple times.
+The more rigorous of the viscosity bounds that we will derive will be smaller than $ \mathrm{n} h$ by constant numerical prefactors as well as factors of involving the number of particles that a given particle interacts with and the spatial dimensionality of the system.
+Empirically, ${\mathrm n} h$ is indeed a lower bound on the viscosity of all liquids that were recently examined \cite{nnbk,KT,jing}.
+For, e.g., water \cite{jing,NIST,KT}, the minimal viscosity is $6.3 \times 10^{-5}$ Pascal $\times$ second whereas ${\mathrm n} h =2 \times 10^{-5}$ Pascal $\times$ second.
+For comparison, the viscosity of water at room temperature and atmospheric pressure is $10^{-3}$ Pascal $\times$ second (see Table \ref{real-values} for further comparisons).

 In a manner similar to that leading to Eq. (\ref{central1}), we will derive an additional set of spatial dual bounds.
 In particular, we will demonstrate that at sufficiently high temperatures where classical equipartition is valid or whenever classical equipartition provides an upper bound on the kinetic energy,